natso26/triple-bubbles/README.md

 4. You can now run the files.
 To do so, click on the file.
 You will be directed to a Jupyter Notebook environment.

    The file consists of many cells.
-(Each box that says e.g. `In [1]` is a cell.)
+(Each box with a label like `In [1]` is a cell.)
 You can click on any cell to select it, and clicking `Run` on the toolbar above will run the current cell.
+The label `In [*]` indicates that a cell is being run.
 To run the whole file, you can keep pressing run and go through the cells in order.
-Alternatively, run all cells at once by clicking the fast forward icon.
+Alternatively, run all cells automatically one after another by clicking the fast forward icon.
 (Keep in mind that these interfaces may change in the future.)